Flexicurity: In Denmark

+In Netherlands

+The Netherlands has also implemented flexicurity policies that are well-suited to the country's market.
+In 1998, significant changes were made to the country's labor laws with the aim of proactively supporting the workforce with benefits for sickness and workplace hazards.
+The purpose of the law was to provide support for employees who were absent due to illness, with the cost being borne by the employer.
+This created a financial burden for employers in the long run.
+However, the flexicurity law allowed them to hire temporary workers with flexible contracts, which resulted in direct cost savings.
+Although the use of temporary workers is more flexible and cost-effective in the short term, permanent labor with flexicurity measures is more beneficial for the economy in the long term.
+As a result, companies are now investing more in converting temporary workers into eligible and secure employees.
+Despite the Netherlands having low unemployment rates, the flexicurity laws have resulted in an unequal balance between security and flexibility.

 In the European employment strategy

 In the European Commission's approach, flexicurity is about striking the right balance between flexible job arrangements and secure transitions between jobs, so that more and better jobs can be created.
 The idea is that flexibility and security should not be seen as opposites but as complementary.
 Flexibility is about developing flexible work organisations where people can combine their work and private responsibilities; where they can keep their training up-to-date; and where they can potentially have flexible working hours.
 It is also about giving both employers and employees a more flexible environment for changing jobs.
 Security means 'employment security' – to provide people with the training they need to keep their skills up-to-date and to develop their talent as well as providing them with adequate unemployment benefits if they were to lose their job for a period of time.

 Flexicurity is also seen as a way to preserve the European social model while maintaining and improving the competitiveness of the European Union.
 It is argued that, in the context of globalisation and technological change which place greater demands on business to adapt continuously, high levels of employment security will not depend only on protection of workers' specific job, but mainly on the means for workers to stay on the job market, manage smooth transitions between jobs, and make progress in their careers.

 Furthermore, flexicurity is seen as a strategy to make labour markets significantly more inclusive in some of the European countries, by tackling labour market segmentation between insiders (workers well-established in stable, quality jobs) and outsiders (unemployed persons or in precarious employment who do not benefit from other advantages linked to a permanent contract, frequently youth, migrants, etc.).
 The relevance of flexicurity to tackle modern labour market challenges has also been recognised by the representatives of social partners at a transnational European level, by European Trade Union Confederation and BusinessEurope.